manuelmeister/remark-attributes/readme.md

 > [!WARNING]
 > This plugin is a work in progress.
 > It may have bugs, breaking changes and is not fully compatible with markdown-it-attrs.
+>
+> If you want to help to stabilize this plugin, you are welcome to contribute.

 ## Contents